reidarwood/vessel/README.md

 # Acknowledgments

-Vessel was made by Reid Arwood, Andrew Boden, JR Buyers, and Ben Hayes.
+Vessel was made by Reid Arwood, Andrew Boden, JR Byers, and Ben Hayes.

 Thank you to HackAtBrown and their sponsors.